lubuntu-team/manual/source/3/3.1/3.1.9/sddm_configuration.rst

    sddm-greeter --test-mode

-To change the picture when you login simply copy the file to in your home folder with the name .face.icon .
+To change the picture for your user when you login simply copy the file you want as your user picture to in your home folder with the name .face.icon .